How It Works

 Close to the garden and to a water source are both good places for building a compost pile since it will be easier to move the materials to and from the garden and easier to water it.
 Another idea may be to place it near your kitchen to make it convenient to place table scraps on the pile or in the bin.

 Make your pile no smaller than 3′ x 3′ x 3′.
 In fact, this is probably the perfect size.
 It’s sufficient enough to “cook” your waste and transform it into compost, but not so large that it will become unmanageable and hard to turn.

 The microbes that do your dirty work in the compost pile require water for survival, but it can be hard to judge how much water to add and when.
 Too much water means your organic waste won’t decompose and you’ll get a slimy and smelly pile that could well answer to the name “swamp thing.”
-Too little water and you’ll kill the bacteria and you won’t get your compost (see Monitoring Moisture).
+Too little water and you’ll kill the bacteria and you won’t get your compost (see Managing Moisture in Compost).

 One rule of thumb: the more green material (cut grass, weeds, leaves) you put in, the less water you’ll need to add.
 In fact, if you need to add dry ingredients such as straw or hay, soak the material first in water so it won’t dry out your compost pile.
 In general your compost should be moist, but not sopping wet.

 If you are composting at home and you get a lot of rain, build a roof over the pile.
 This can be as simple as a tarp.
 The reason you want to give your compost pile more shelter is because nutrients, or leachates, leak out when it rains.
 That’s not such a problem in a place where rainfall isn’t heavy, but if you get a lot of rain where you live, it can make a big difference.
 Too much water in the pile will slow down the process and can also make it slimy and icky.